bioinformatics-ca/EPI_2021/module4_lab.md

 #### Visualizing the tracks

-* Select "Visualize in Genome Browser"
+* Select "Visualize" for the UCSC Genome Browser
     * You can see that the datasets are being displayed at a mirror of the UCSC Genome Browser.
 These are all peaks and signal for the chosen muscle H3K27ac ChIP-Seq datasets.
 In the Genome Browser, you can expand the tracks by changing visibility from "pack" to "full" and clicking the "Refresh" button.

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_portal_fullTrackView.png)